 freshnessparameter is always ignored if the node serving the query is the Leader.
 Any read, when served by the Leader, is always going to be within any possible freshness bound.

 If you decide to deploy read-only nodes however, none combined with

 freshness can be a particularly effective at adding read scalability to your system.
 You can use lots of read-only nodes, yet be sure that a given node serving a request has not fallen too far behind the Leader (or even become disconnected from the cluster).

 Which should I use?

-Weak is probably sufficient for most applications, and is the default read consistency level.
-Unless your cluster Leader is continually changing there will be no difference between weak and strong – but using strong will result in slower queries, which is not what most people want.
+Weak is almost certainly sufficient for your application, and is the default read consistency level.
+Unless your cluster Leader is continually changing while you’re actually executing queries there will be never be any difference between weak and strong – but using strong will result in slower queries, which is not what most people want.